malulleybovo/SymbolArtEditorOnline/checklist.md

 - [ ] click selected list view element again to unselect it
 - [ ] add option to output result to image file
 - [ ] hide vertex change buttons while user is moving a layer in editor
+- [ ] moving layers by group does not work for groups containing subgroups